Every Employee Exit Should Be Regrettable

 Parting ways with people who can’t keep up is perfectly acceptable.
-What I would like to focus on is employees that are keeping up and have room to grow, but choose to leave your company for greener pastures.
+What I would like to focus on is employees who are keeping up and have room to grow, but choose to leave your company for greener pastures.

 I think this is B.S…

 I get that not all roles are created equal.
 It is easier to replace a support rep than a CMO.
-But… if you tolerate good (or worse) people in any role you are sending an unintended message to everyone else in that role (or that interacts regularly with the person in that role) that good is good enough.
+But… if you tolerate good (or worse) people in any role you are sending an unintended message to everyone else in that role (or who interacts regularly with the person in that role) that good is good enough.

 As Jim Collins says – good is the enemy of great.

-Given the time, effort and money required to hire people and get them productive, not to mention the expectations attached to all the capital you have raised, I strongly believe that every person in your company should be great for their role.
+Given the time, effort, and money required to hire people and get them productive, not to mention the expectations attached to all the capital you have raised, I strongly believe that every person in your company should be great for their role.

 I don’t expect 0% departures.
 That is not a realistic goal.
 But it is a great mindset to have.
-If you are focused on minimizing turnover of great people it will impact every aspect of your people practices.
+If you are focused on minimizing the turnover of great people it will impact every aspect of your people practices.
 You won’t wait till they tell you they have an offer to look at their career trajectory, promote them, give them new skills, pay raises, etc. You will have a roadmap for your team members in the same way as you have one for your product.